-This indicator measures key predictors of student progress and achievement, including attendance, re-enrollment, and 9th grade credits on track for graduation in four years.
+This indicator measures key predictors of student progress and achievement, including attendance and re-enrollment..

 - a.
 Measure: DC PCSB measures attendance through the in-seat attendance (ISA) rate of all students attending the school. - b.
 Floor and Target: The floor is set at 82% the target at 92%.